 What is an intra-abdominal abscess?

-An intra-abdominal abscess is a collection of pus or infected fluid that is surrounded by inflamed tissue inside the abdomen.
+An intra-abdominal abscess is a collection of pus or infected fluid that is surrounded by inflamed tissue inside the belly.
 It can involve any abdominal organ, or it can settle in the folds of the bowel.

 What causes an intra-abdominal abscess?